 What Are The Advantages of a Wakesurf System or Device?

-Evenly Weight Your Boat: Allows the boat to be symmetrically weighted with equal amounts of weight on both sides.
+Evenly Weight Your Boat: Surf devices allow the boat to be symmetrically weighted with equal amounts of weight on both sides.
 You are now able to use all your boat's ballast rather than just filling one side of the boat.
 The boat sits level in the water, making the boat easier to drive, and also more enjoyable for passengers onboard as they can sit freely throughout the boat.

 Quickly Switch Surf Sides: Switching the wake from one side of the boat to the other is quick and easier than ever before.
 The ballast no longer needs to be drained on one side and filled on the other to switch between regular and goofy foot riders.